nmklotas/GitLabApiClient/README.md

 1. Authenticate:

-//if you have auth token:
+// if you have auth token:
 var client =  new GitLabClient("https://gitlab.example.com", "your_private_token");

-//if you want to use username & password: var client =  new GitLabClient("https://gitlab.example.com");
+// if you want to use username & password: var client =  new GitLabClient("https://gitlab.example.com");
 client.LoginAsync("username", "password");